TheThinkingHome/device_sentinel/README.md

 ### Alerts That Respect Your Evening

 - **A dashboard card** that is always current and never makes a sound.
 When nothing is wrong it says so.
-- **Phone pushes** for real faults, one per kind rather than one per device, so a bridge dropping forty sensors is one message.
+- **Phone pushes** for real faults, one per kind rather than one per device.
+When a bridge or broker goes down, the devices behind it are counted rather than listed, and you get one message naming the thing you can actually fix.
 Faults arrive audibly, recoveries silently.
 - **A daily brief** in plain language: two paragraphs on what happened and what is still broken, then the exact times.
 Delivered by email or push on your schedule.

 Quiet hours hold every phone push, while the card and the morning brief still carry what happened.
 A new fault waits a short, per-device moment before it reaches you, so a problem that fixes itself in thirty seconds never wakes you at all.